Lefty8969/reading-notes-cf/code201notes/readingnote2.md

 ### What is the difference between the logical operator && and ||?
 * logical operator && returns true if both operands are true and || logical op retuens true if at least one operand is true.

+## Things I want to know more about?
+* how to fix any of my JS codes on my own when not responsive.